 Rumbold & Seidelman can answer questions you may have about how to adopt a child from another country.
 We can also direct you to international adoption agencies in New York and New Jersey who have the expertise to guide you through the intercountry adoption process.

 3. How do I start the USCIS adoption process?

 For most people, the first step in the international adoption process is the selection of an international adoption agency.
 If you choose to work with Rumbold & Seidelman, we can help you find an international adoption agency that’s right for you.

 If the country you will be adopting from has signed the Hague Convention, you are only permitted to work with a Hague-accredited adoption agency.
-Although private placement adoption is permissible in some non-Hague countries, many of those countries will not allow it.
-Be advised that there very few attorneys have sufficient expertise to guide their clients through the complex process of a private placement international adoption.
-A list of Hague-accredited adoption entities can be found here.
+Although private placement adoption is permissible in some non-Hague countries, you must still work with an accredited or approved Adoption Service Provider to perform your home study report and guide you through the adoption process.
+Be advised that few attorneys have sufficient expertise to guide their clients through the complex process of a private placement international adoption.
+Here’s a link to the list of Hague-accredited adoption entities here.

-Once you choose an international adoption agency, those professionals will help you determine which country to adopt from and the specific legal requirements imposed by that country.
-This will also determine the cost of your international adoption, which on average runs $20,000 to $50,000.
+Once you choose an international adoption agency, those professionals can help you decide which country to adopt from and the specific legal requirements imposed by that country.
+This will also determine the cost of your international adoption, which on average runs $20,000 to $50,000 (not including travel expenses).

 4. What is readoption in New York and New Jersey?

 Depending on how your international adoption was completed, you may be required to readopt your child in New York or New Jersey to ensure that your child obtains United States citizenship.
 Readoption is the legal process whereby a state court in the United States, with jurisdiction over adoption matters, enters an order of adoption in favor of adoptive parents who previously adopted their child outside of the United States.